Today, we will show the review and teardown process of the Lenovo ThinkPad PD 65W PD adapter.

 Appearance

-This PD power adapter is in the common shape of the strip.
-The adapter has an AC input socket and Type-C cable.
+This PD power adapter features a common rectangular design, and it comes with an AC input socket and a Type-C cable.

 Test

-The ChargerLAB POWER-Z KM001 tester shows that the adapter supports four voltage output types: 5V 3A, 9V 3A,15V 3A, and 20V 3.2A.
-The result is slightly different from the data on its nameplate.
+The ChargerLAB POWER-Z KM001 tester shows that this adapter supports four voltage output modes: 5V 3A, 9V 3A, 15V 3A, and 20V 3.2A.
+The test results are slightly different from the data on its nameplate.

 The Type-C port is tested by EBD via the Legendary PD detector.

-Under the voltage of 5V, the max output current is 3,4A, and the power rate is 16.4W, which exceeds its standard current and power rate.
+Under 5V voltage, the maximum output current is 3.4A, and the power is 16.4W, which exceeds its standard current and power rate.
 The voltage is slightly lower, affected by cable length.

-Under the voltage of 9V, the max current is 3.31A, and the power rate is 28.8W, exceeding the standard current and power rate.
+Under 9V voltage, the maximum current is 3.31A, and the power is 28.8W, which exceeds the standard current and power rate.

-Under the voltage of 15V, the max output current is 3.31A, and the power rate is 28.8W, which exceeds not only the standard current and power but also the measurement range of EBD 35W.
+Under 15V voltage, the max output current is 3.31A, and the power is 28.8W, which exceeds not only the standard current and power but also the measurement range of the EBD 35W.

-Under the voltage of 20V, the max output current and power rate also exceed the measurement range of EBD 35W.
+Under 20V voltage, the max output current and power rate also exceed the measurement range of the EBD 35W.

 Teardown

-The metal shield gets damaged by the bar.
+The metal shield gets damaged by the metal tools.

-Many components on the PCB chip get stuck with white glue or shield cover.
+Many components on the PCB are covered with white glue.

 The AC power input socket has pure copper pins.